 2. Maid of honor

-When thinking about who gives speeches at weddings, the maid of honor is usually top of mind.
-While the maid of honor can follow the same outline as the best man’s speech, it’s more common to focus on the bride.
-Drawing from past experiences together, the MOH can tell a heartwarming or funny story from their friendship or from wedding planning escapades.
+When thinking about wedding speeches, the maid of honor is usually top of mind.
+While the maid of honor can follow the same outline as the best man’s speech, it’s more common for their speech to focus on the bride.
+Drawing from past experiences together, the MOH can tell a heartwarming or funny story from their friendship or share an anecdote from wedding planning escapades.
 For example, maybe the veil didn’t arrive until the day before the wedding or putting together the favors was a complete nightmare, but the bride managed to keep her cool through it all.
 (Here are all our tips on how to write a maid of honor speech, from start to finish.)

 3. Parents of either spouse